alexandersep/pico-probe/README.md

 # pico-probe
-Raspberry pi pico probe setup for linux (specifically linux mint on the CSU23021-202122 (MICROPROCESSOR SYSTEMS)) should work on ubuntu as well but not tested
+Raspberry pi pico probe setup for linux (specifically linux mint for the module CSU23021-202122 (MICROPROCESSOR SYSTEMS)) should work on ubuntu as well but not tested

 ## Setup
 1. Install git ``sudo apt install git``